csound/manual/docs/opcodes/metro2.md

 --8<-- "examples/metro2.csd"
 ```

-This example selects corrected timing and starts after the first offbeat.
+Here is another example of the metro2 Opcode.
+It uses the file [metro2_corrected](../examples/metro2_corrected.csd).
+It selects corrected timing and starts after the first offbeat.
 It prints `1` for main beats and `-1` for offbeats:

 ``` csound-csd title="Corrected metro2 timing" linenums="1"
 --8<-- "examples/metro2_corrected.csd"